 The primary academic adventure is the exploration and dissemination of knowledge.
 Academic honesty and integrity are integral to the academic process.
-Academic dishonesty -cheating, plagiarism, and collusion-are serious offences, which undermine the education process and the learning experience for the entire IMSA academy.
+Academic dishonesty-cheating, plagiarism, and collusion-are serious offences, which undermine the education process and the learning experience for the entire IMSA academy.

-It is expected that students will understand and adhere to the concept of academic integrity and to the standards of conduct prescribed by IMSA's policy on academic integrity located in the igniting and nurturing creative, ethical scientific minds that advance the human condition student handbook.
+It is expected that students will understand and adhere to the concept of academic integrity and to the standards of conduct prescribed by IMSA's policy on academic integrity located in the student handbook.
 It is expected that students will assume responsibility for their work and that materials submitted in fulfillment of course represent student's own efforts.